In This Article

-If you are worried that you may have a drinking problem, first know that you are not alone.
-Whether you are exhibiting signs of binge drinking, alcohol abuse, or alcoholism, alcohol use disorder (AUD) may be more common than you think.
+Are you worried that you may have a drinking problem?
+You are not alone.
+Whether you are misusing alcohol or exhibiting signs of alcohol use disorder (AUD) in the form of alcohol abuse, dependence, addiction, or alcoholism - having an alcohol problem is actually more common than you think.

 Nearly one-third of American adults are considered excessive drinkers, and 10 percent of them are considered alcoholics.
 This means that an estimated 15 million people cope with alcoholism across the country.

 Being around friends or family members with drinking problems, or spending time with people who struggle with addictive substance use, increases your risk of developing an alcohol problem.
 Similarly, if you or your family have a history of mental health disorders, it’s likely that you will have alcoholism.1